SFDO-Tooling/CumulusCI/docs/robot_advanced.md

----
-title: Robot Advanced Topics
+# Robot Advanced Topics
----

 In the previous section we gave a broad overview of how Robot Framework is integrated with CumulsCI.
 In this section we\'ll take a deeper dive into some advanced topics.

-# Running CumulusCI Tasks
+## Running CumulusCI Tasks

 CumulusCI provides two keywords for running a task from within a robot test case: [Run Task](Keywords.html#CumulusCI.Run%20Task) and [Run Task